openhoat/servedown/README.md

 ## Module

-If you prefer to embed servedown features into an existing express app, then use the provided middleware.
+If you prefer to embed servedown features into an existing app, then use the servedown module.

 ### Installation